krnagy-csu/CST-438-FALL-25-Project-1/README.md

 + If you could do it over, what would you change?
 + I'm honestly not sure.
 I did what I could.
 I probably could have done it faster and in a less buggy way, but this project was pretty trial-by-fire.
 It was good experience, and if I could have done it again I probably would have done it better than I did the first time.
 + What is the most valuable thing you learned?
 + An impossible task isn't always a challenge.
 Taking breaks is important to solve the worst of problems.
-Even though I didn't end up solving many, I can at least be proud of what I did get done and know that if I did have the time I'm sure I could fix.
+Even though I didn't end up solving many, I can at least be proud of what I did get done and know that if I did have the time I'm sure I could fix them.

 ## Conclusion